-Although it’s a common childhood illness you may be worried if you suspect your child has slapped cheek syndrome, find out what it is, how to spot the signs, and more importantly, how to treat it, our expert has the answers.
+Although it’s a common childhood illness you may be worried if you suspect your child has slapped cheek syndrome.
+To find out what it is, how to spot the warning signs and – more importantly – know how to treat it, our expert has the answers.

-Slapped cheek syndrome is spread in the air when we cough, laugh and sneeze, or by salivia and in-the-air droplets when we are in close contact.
-That’s why when children get it (and it’s mostly children that get it between the ages four and twelve) it can spread very rapidly throughout a classroom or school.
+Slapped cheek syndrome is spread in the air when we cough, laugh and sneeze, or by saliva droplets passed in the air when we are in close contact with others.
+That’s why when children get it (and it’s mostly children that get it) it can spread very rapidly throughout a nursery, classroom or school.

 He advises to wash hands often with warm water and soap, use tissues to trap germs from coughing or sneezing, and bin tissues straight away, to reduce the risk of spreading slapped cheek syndrome.
 Parvovirus B19 is similar to the parvovirus that affects cats and dogs, but it cannot be spread from human to animal or vice versa.

 What are the slapped cheek symptoms?